 Theme 3: Security as a First-Class Concern

 Security was the single largest track, with 23 sessions dedicated to MCP security and operations.
-This reflects the ecosystem’s maturation — with 30+ CVEs filed in early 2026 and research showing 5.5% of public servers affected by tool poisoning, security has moved from afterthought to top priority.
+This reflects the ecosystem’s maturation — with 30+ CVEs filed in the first 60 days of 2026 and research showing 5.5% of public servers affected by tool poisoning (per Invariant Labs), security has moved from afterthought to top priority.

 Key security sessions included: